kmariecarl/AO-Archive/pnrAccessibility/README.md

-# Steps for calculating Park-and-Ride Accessibility
+# Steps for calculating Park-and-Ride Accessibility in Time and Dollars
 The steps and tools referenced below were developed for Task 5 of the Bus-Highway research project in 2017 and 2018.

 	1. Calculate origin set to PNR set TT matrix by auto